 ESTONIA LATVIA LITHUANIA The employer must pay severance of one month's average salary in total.
-Employees are entitled to additional severance pay from the Unemployment Fund, as follows: Severance pay is paid in cases when employment is terminated due to reasons not attributable to the employee (e.g., redundancy, long-term illness, liquidation of a company) by the employer.
-It depends on the length of service with the employer, and is as follows: Severance pay is paid by the e and depends on the length of as follows: Length of Severance pay employment (number of monthly average salaries) Length of employment Severance pay (number of monthly average salaries) Paid by the employer From 5 to 10 years 1 Less than 5 years 1 Longth of ampleyment Severance pay Severance 10 years and over 2 From 5 to 10 years 2 Length of employment (number of monthly average salaries) in case of From 10 to 20 years 3 Up to year 0.5 redundancy Over 20 years 4 Over 1 year 2 Paid by t he state Length of employment Severance pay (number of monthly average salaries) Up to 5 years 0 1 From 10 to 20 years 2 Over 20 years 3 Disciplinary action Estonian employment law does not recognise disciplinary sanctions as such.
-However, liability is applied for breach of work duties as follows: o warning regarding possible termination if the employee does not improve their behaviour; o termination of employment if prior warning exists or in the case of a material breach without prior warning.
-O Reprimand O Termination of employment contract due to misconduct committed by the employee is possible, though it is not regarded as a disciplinary sanction.
-Lithuanian employment law does not recognise disciplinary sanctions as such.
-However, liability is applied for a breach of work duties as follows: o warning on possible termination if the same misconduct is repeated within the next 12 months; o termination without notice for gross or repeated misconduct.
+Employees are entitled to additional severance pay from the Unemployment Fund as follows: Severance pay is paid in cases when employment is terminated due to reasons not attributable to the employee (e.g., redundancy, long-term illness, liquidation of a company) by the employer and depends on the length of service with the employer, and is as follows: Severance pay is paid by the employer and by the state and depends on the length of service with the employer, as follows: Length of Severance pay employment (number of monthly average salaries) Length of employment Severance pay (number of monthly average salaries) Paid by the employer From 5 to 10 years 1 Less than 5 years 1 Severance pay Severance 10 years and over 2 From 5 to 10 years 2 Length of employment (number of monthly average salaries) in case of redundancy From 10 to 20 years 3 Up to 1 year 0.5 Over 20 years 4 Over 1 year 2 Paid by t he state Length of employment Severance pay (number of monthly average salaries) Up to 5 years 0 From 5 to 10 years 1 From 10 to 20 years 2 Over 20 years 3 Disciplinary action Estonian employment law does not recognise disciplinary sanctions as such.
+However, liability is applied for breach of work duties as follows: O Warning regarding possible termination if the employee does not improve their behaviour O Termination of employment if prior warning exists or in the case of a material breach without prior warning O Reproof O Reprimand O Termination of employment contract due to misconduct committed by the employee is possible, though it is not regarded as a disciplinary sanction Lithuanian employment law does not recognise disciplinary sanctions as such.
+However, liability is applied for a breach of work duties as follows: O Warning on possible termination if the same misconduct is repeated within the next 12 months O Termination without notice for gross or repeated misconduct.
 Prior to taking any measures, it is recommended to require the employee to provide an explanation.
-Prior to imposing sanctions, the employer must re equire the employee to provide w ritten explanations.
+Prior to imposing disciplinary action, the employer must t require the employee to provide written explanations.
 Measures have to be taken within a reasonable time of discovery of the breach.
-Sanctions can be imposed within one month of the employer becoming aware of misconduct and within 12 months of the misconduct being committed.
-Sanctions can be imposed within one month of the employer becoming aware of misconduct and within six months of the misconduct being committed (in some specific cases, within two years).
+Disciplinary action can be imposed within one month of the employer becoming aware of misconduct and within 12 months of the misconduct being committed.
+Disciplinary action can be imposed within one month of the employer becoming aware of misconduct and within six months of the misconduct being committed (in some specific cases, within two years).